Deemed residents of Canada

 If you are eligible to receive the Canada child benefit (CCB), you will continue to receive it, but you are not eligible for any related provincial or territorial benefits during your absence from Canada.

-You will have to file a return each year so the CRA can calculate your CCB.
+You will have to file a return each year so that the Canada Revenue Agency can calculate your CCB.
 If you have a spouse or common-law partner who is a deemed or factual resident, your spouse or common-law partner will also have to file a return each year.

 If your spouse or common-law partner is a non-resident of Canada, they will have to file Form CTB9, Income of Non-Resident Spouse or Common-Law Partner for the Canada child benefit.